 He discussed the daily specials as I perused the menu a second time.
 Half-way down the page, the words Risotto Quattro Formaggio popped out.
 I would have been satisfied with my appetizers and Risotto but my server asked what I’d like for my entree.
 Do you mean there’s more (food), I thought.
 The Branzino Seared a la plancha, olive oil poached sweet onion, Kentucky flats, Yukons and squash, and lemon caper brown butter was one of the “Secondi” that appealed to me so I ordered it.
 Sadly, I had no room or need for dessert afterward.

 Basore is part of the team that owns and operates Mangia Qui and two sister restaurants, Rubicon and Suba.
 Mangia Qui offers a fresh, locally sourced, and artisanal approach to dining that’s as much about meeting friends and family for a relaxed dining experience as it “the food,” which was superb.
-Without hesitation, I recommend Mangia Qui to anyone who is seeking a first-rate Italian restaurant for a date night, family gathering, friends’ night-out, special occasion, or business-related dinner.
+In addition to finding Risotto at its finest, without hesitation, I recommend Mangia Qui to anyone who is seeking a first-rate Italian restaurant.
+Plan a date night, family gathering, friends’ night-out, special occasion, or business-related dinner.

 Mangia Qui: Casual dining and phenomenal Italian cuisine.